St James' Church, Dublin (Church of Ireland): Holy well and fountain

-Across the road from the church, in the middle of the road, is the Fountain, an obelisk with 4 sundials with a drinking fountain at its base, built in 1790 by the Duke of Rutland, the Lord Lieutenant.
-It was an old custom that funeral processions passing the fountain would circle it three times before carrying on to the cemetery.
-The fountain is said to be located on the former site of one of the holy wells of St. James which were a focus of the Fair of St. James, the Pattern Sunday celebration for that saint.
+Across the road from the church, in the middle of the road, is "The Fountain", an obelisk with 4 sundials with a drinking fountain at its base, built in the 1780s by Charles Manners, 4th Duke of Rutland, the then Lord Lieutenant of Ireland.
+It was an old custom that funeral processions passing the fountain would circle it three times sunwise before carrying on to the cemetery.
+The fountain is said to be located on the former site of one of the holy wells of St. James which were a focus of the fair of St. James, the pattern Sunday celebration for that saint.

 In his 1610 Protestant critique "A New Description of Ireland", Barnaby Rich records an outline of the holy well tradition which predates the current fountain and obelisk:

 History

 Although the present church only dates to the 18th century, there are records of burials as early as 1495 and it is believed that the cemetery may have been in use as early as the 13th century.